55 Types of Beetles in Maryland

 This family includes ladybugs and other brightly colored insects that feed on aphids.

-In fact, there are many other species of this weevil in the United States and worldwide.
+Many other species of this weevil exist in the United States and worldwide.

 The adult beetle has a black body with white spots, legs that look like antennae, and clear wings with black veins.

 The larvae are legless grubs with brown heads.
-We are still not done yet with our list of the several types of beetles in Maryland.
+We are still not done with our list of the several types of beetles in Maryland.

 47. Three-lined Potato Beetle